 All group bookings including lodges and chapters

-If you are planning a group tour for weekdays or Saturdays, please be advised that you should confirm the date and time required is available by contacting Melrose Eccleston on +44 (0)20 7395 9251 as soon as possible.
+If you are a group of 8 or more persons and planning a group tour for weekdays or Saturdays, please be advised that you should confirm the date and time required is available by contacting Melrose Eccleston on +44 (0)20 7395 9251 as soon as possible.
 A list of names of those in the group should be provided to Miss Eccleston no later than 48 hours ahead of the confirmed visit.